 Long haul flight exercises are a good way to fend off the unfortunate side effects of long-haul flights.

 One of the best exercises for long haul flights is to simply get up and walk around.
 But you can also do easy in-seat exercises – like rolling your ankles, wrists, shoulders and neck – for better circulation.

 While most commercial airlines include food, beverage and seat-back entertainment in the price of the ticket, low cost carriers that fly long-haul routes do not.
 If you are flying with a budget airline, cash and credit cards is one of the things to bring for a long flight!

-For tips on booking long haul flights, check out our blog post, How To Book the Best Flights!
+Get our advice on booking cheap long haul flights, How To Book the Best Flights!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.